 Take a Virtual Tour Around Our Museum

-Join Andriy on a journey through the past of the St Andrews Heritage Museum and Garden, how it evolved, and the people who lived there.
+Join Andriy on a journey through the history of the St Andrews Heritage Museum and Garden, how it evolved, and the people who lived there.

 A History of 12 North Street

 Although evidence suggests that a building existed on this site during the late medieval period it is believed 12-20 North Street was built in the late 17th century.
 The oldest window in the property is on the first floor to the right of the fire escape.
 On the ground floor, the inner entrance door is original.

 The earliest recorded owner of the house was Alexander Bell in 1723.
 Six separate owners followed until 1937 when the house was sold to local architect, James Hoey Scott.

 Census records indicate that 12-16 North Street was a four-roomed dwelling, each room containing one family.
 In 1842, a report for the Poor Law Commission illustrated the poor sanitation and overcrowding endured by the fisher family inhabitants.
 A late report in the 1930s recommended demolition.

 In 1937 James Hoey Scott started the reconstruction of 12-20 North Street that would save it from demolition.
 His plans converted eight dwellings into one large house.
 It was one of the earliest such restorations in Scotland.
 Once complete, a medical officer reported it was, “the best illustration of what can be done towards preserving old buildings”.